VaguelySerious/wikiquick/README.md

 ## Disclaimer

-This is a personal project.
-I am not affiliated with Wikipedia in any way.
-While the CORS headers set on the Wikipedia rest_v1 API do not prohibit this kind of usage, keep in mind that it has not been expressly allowed by Wikipedia.
+This is a personal project designed to be used for educational purposes only.
+I am not affiliated with Wikimedia in any way.
+By using this plugin and, by extension, the Wikimedia REST API, you agree to Wikimedia's [Terms of Use](https://wikimediafoundation.org/wiki/Terms_of_Use) and [Privacy Policy](https://wikimediafoundation.org/wiki/Privacy_policy).
+Please inform yourself about any restrictions that might apply on the [REST API Documentation page](https://en.wikipedia.org/api/rest_v1/)

 ## Roadmap